PlanetHuntingInPython/PlanetHuntingStudents/README.md

 ## Introductory YouTube video

-A video that explains the project and provides some guidance on how to get started is available at this link: [Planet Hunting video](https://www.youtube.com/watch?v=uCjkaYBOWqY).
+A video that explains the project and provides guidance on how to get started is available at this link: [Planet Hunting video](https://www.youtube.com/watch?v=uCjkaYBOWqY).

 ## Getting help